-- Played for Laughs in Hellsing Ultimate, after the protagonist freaks out to discover that she's now a vampire:
+- Played for Laughs in Hellsing Ultimate, after Seras freaks out to discover that she's now a vampire:

-- The Britons in Astérix in Britain would stop fighting for five o'clock tea.
+- The Britons in Asterix album "Asterix in Britain" would stop fighting for five o'clock tea and for two days every five days.
 Except tea hadn't been introduced yet, so they just sipped hot water.

-- And their reaction to Caesar applying his tactical genius and attacking at five o'clock?
+- And their reaction to Caesar applying his tactical genius and attacking at five o'clock every day and all day for two days every five days?
 "I say.
 They really aren't gentlemen!"

 - Anticlimax even asks Asterix to "Be brave and keep a stiff upper lip" when the Romans capture Obelix.